Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 Facts established:
 - **The Spartan Legion is about to unleash a terrible spell**

-Oh, a new player has just arrived ("Sorry about that, I hope you guys started without me!")
-He creates a character called Frankos the Shady Sailor, who owns a ship that can take General Gregorios and Desmondos to the Free Company, for a price.
-That's pretty easy to introduce in the plot.
+Oh, Player 2 has just arrived!

+- Player 2: "Sorry about that, I hope you guys started without me!"
+- GM: "We certainly did.
+Desmondos, do you wish to tell Player 2 about what has happened so far?"
+- Desmondos: [...]
+- GM: "... and so, we arrive to the moment where the heroes are looking for a way to leave the island and reach the hidden camp of the Free Company.
+Does this give you ideas for a character?"
+- Player 2: "Yeah.
+Could I be some kind of mercenary... no, say a smuggler?
+I have my own ship, it's small, it's fast, it can get around the islands quickly and unseen."
+- GM: "That would certainly work.
+So, your plot introduction is that you're going to be hired to bring the other heroes to their destination, right?"
+- Player 2: "Right.
+And they don't have money with them, so I'm going to stick with them until they pay me, because I have debts.
+Also, it's a good way for me to get out of the way, because someone might be after me to break my knees or something."
+- GM: "Sounds good.
+Do you have a name?"
+- Player 2: "Mmmmh...
+Frankos the Sailor."

+Facts established:
+- **Frankos the Sailor has a small and fast ship.**
+- **Frankos the Sailor has debts.**
+- **Frankos the Sailor has a contract with Gregorios and Desmondos.**

 After more adventures, all three characters find themselves hidden in the hold of Drakon the Undefeated's own ship.
+Right on time, Player 3 arrives.

-At this point, another player arrives ("Sorry guys, I told you I'd arrive a bit late.
-Did you keep me Princess Erikaka, as I asked?")
-She creates the character and enters the plot by being held prisoner in that same ship.
+- Player 3: "Sorry guys, I told you I'd arrive a bit late.
+Did you keep me Princess Erikaka, as I asked?"
+- GM: "Yes, we did.
+Player 1, Player 2, can you tell her about what has happened so far?"
+- [...]
+- Player 3, now Erikaia: "Ok, then it's simple.
+I'm prisoner in that ship!"

-- GM: "Tell me more, why were you held prisoner?"
+- GM: "Tell me more, why are you held prisoner?"
 - Erikaia: "Well, I'm one of the leaders of the Anti-Spartan Legion..."
 - Desmondos: "We decided to call it the Free Company."
 - Erikaia: "Ok, I'm one of the leaders of the Free Company.
 Also, I got word